femboyharem/.github/profile/README.md

 - Maintain the site's backend and internal tools
 - Track bugs, features, and infrastructure tasks
-- Coordinate development of Femboy Harem's platform (not content)
+- Coordinate development of Femboy Hub's platform (not content)

-Please note: **Femboy Harem is not an open-source project**, and community contributions are not handled through GitHub at this time.
+Please note: **Femboy Hub is not an open-source project**, and community contributions are not handled through GitHub at this time.

 ---